ava/use-http/README.md

   - [ ] show comparison with Apollo
   - [ ] figure out a good way to show side-by-side comparisons
   - [ ] show comparison with Axios
-  - [ ] how this cancels a request on unmount of a component to avoid the error "cannot update state during a state transition" or something like that due to an incomplete http request
 - [ ] maybe add syntax for middle helpers for inline `headers` or `queries` like this:

 ```jsx